Individual Tiramisu Parfaits

 I was watching an episode of The Chew a few weeks back.
-A mother and daughter had a Tiramisu show down…the mom with her traditional Italian version and her daughter’s with a more modern twist.
+A mother and daughter had a Tiramisu showdown.
+The mom shared her traditional Italian version and her daughter showcased a more modern twist.
 I recreated the winner’s updated recipe.
-Using the harder, more cookie-like lady fingers was new for me…and I also loved the addition of Kahlua and Frangelico liqueurs.
-Plus her layered presentation was definitely more enticing than a dish full of mystery dessert sprinkled with cocoa powder.
+Using the harder, more cookie-like lady fingers was new for me.
+I also loved the addition of Kahlua and Frangelico liqueurs.
+Plus the daughter’s layered presentation was definitely more enticing than a dish full of mystery dessert sprinkled with cocoa powder.

 Tip of the day: Did you know you can buy pasteurized eggs?
 These are heated just enough to kill any salmonella which can be lingering on AND in raw eggs.
 So if you’re feeding a dish with raw eggs as an ingredient to the elderly, very young or immune-suppressed, it’s wise to use a pasteurized product.
 Safest Choice is the brand I can find locally.

 - 24 lady fingers, crushed (use the harder biscuit lady fingers instead of the sponge cake lady fingers) 1½ cups coffee